The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

 Register to vote online.
 Alternatively, download, print, and fill out the North Carolina voter registration application form.
 Mail the completed form to the County or State Board of Elections.
-You can also register in-person at NC Department of Motor Vehicles offices, Departments of Social Services, Departments of Public Health, vocational rehabilitation offices, Departments of Services for the Blind, Departments of Services for the Deaf and Hard of Hearing, Departments of Mental Health Services, and the Employment Security Commission.
+You can also register in-person at NC Department of Motor Vehicles offices, Departments of Social Services, Departments of Health Benefits, Departments of Services for the Blind, Departments of Services for the Deaf and Hard of Hearing, Division of Child and Family Well-Being (WIC), Division of Rehabilitation Services, Division of State Operated Healthcare Facilities, and the Employment Security Commission.

 Check your registration status.